 Transferred Service - Any credited service that a TRS member transferred to TRS from another qualified New York City or New York State retirement system.

 Trust - A legal arrangement created to hold money or other assets for the benefit of a beneficiary.
 Trusts generally fall into the broad categories of living or testamentary trusts.
 A living trust (also known as an inter vivos trust) is a trust established during a person's lifetime.
 A testamentary trust is a trust that is established within a will to take effect upon a person's death.

 Unit Value - A monthly value attributed to each of the variable-return Passport Funds based on each portfolio's closing market value as of the end of the preceding month.
 Members can determine the current value of their variable accounts by multiplying the number of units they have by the monthly unit value in effect.

 Username - A sequence of characters that allows members to log into the secure section of our website.
 A username must be between 6-50 characters.
 It can contain the dollar sign, dash, period, or underscore characters.
-It cannot contain any spaces; it should not contain a member's Social Security number.
+It cannot contain any spaces; it should not contain a TRS membership number or Social Security number.
 A username must be entered in conjunction with a password.

 Vested - The status of members who have completed enough credited service to receive a reduced retirement allowance upon reaching age 55.
-Members in all tiers must have five years of service credit in order to be vested.
-In the case of members who separated from service prior to July 14, 1993, Tier I and II members required 15 years of service to be considered vested; Tier III and IV members required 10 years.
+Five years of service credit is required for vesting.

 Vested Deferred Status - The status that applies to members who are vested when they separate from service, but who are not yet eligible to receive a retirement allowance.